duongtd23/PQTLS/README.md

 where the first command starts the CafeInMaude environment (`path-to-CafeInMaude` is the path of the CafeInMaude folder), the second command load the specification and the invariants, respectively, and the last command loads the proof score.
-If nothing is wrong, you will get the output results containing `Result: true : Bool`.
+If nothing is wrong, you will get the output result containing `Result: true : Bool`.
 Note that you need to make sure that the paths are correct.
 You may need to use the absolute paths instead of the relative paths as above.

 After that, you do not need to load the specification again, but can continue loading the proof score of `inv2`: